endoflife-date/endoflife.date/tools/ubuntu.md

 During the lifetime of an Ubuntu release, Canonical provides security maintenance.
 Basic Security Maintenance covers binary packages that reside in the `main` and `restricted` components of the Ubuntu archive, typically for a period of 5 years from LTS release.

-Extended Security Maintenance is a paid option through Ubuntu Advantage to get extended support and security updates for select server packages.
+Extended Security Maintenance (ESM) is a paid option through Ubuntu Advantage to get extended support and security updates for select server packages.
 Please see the [Ubuntu Website]({{page.link}}) for details.